choco-coder19/Behavioral-Cloning/writeup_template.md

 My model consists of a convolution neural network similar to one described in [here](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) from Nvidia.

 As is described in line 53 to 79 from `process.py`, this architecture is composed by 5 convolutional layers, followed by 5 fully connected layers with dropout.
 ELU is used as activation, to introduce nonlinearities to the model.
-Adam optimizer is used with a learning rate of 0.00001.
+Adam optimizer is used, so no tunning is needed in learning rate.
 Keras lambda layer keeps the code simple, letting us to normalize the images directly.
 A cropping2d layer at the beggining selects the ROI.

 ####2.
 Attempts to reduce overfitting in the model